 - Safety - Built-in safety features and hands-on control are safer for the user and their property.

 - Efficiency - Make quick work of smaller driveways and walkways.

 - Exposure - During the process of clearing your property, you will be exposed to the elements, including freezing temperatures, falling snow, or cold wind.

 - Time - It can take much longer to clear a large area using a snow blower in comparison to a snow plow.

 - Capacity - Smaller, single-stage snow blowers work extremely well with light and fluffy snow.
-Snow that is heavy and has a lot of moisture in it makes using this machine more difficult due to their design and lack the power.
+Snow that is heavy and has a lot of moisture in it makes using this machine more difficult due to its design and lack of power.
 Two-stage or three-stage snow blowers are designed for heavier snow.